trance1st/JSONP1.1-DEMO/Readme.md

   }
 }
 ```

->  See the class JsonPatchExample for more examples

->  Solve the exercise described in JsonPatchExercise.txt (use the class JsonPatchExercise for solution)

 In JSON-P 1.1 you can apply a PATCH to a JSON document using two methods
 * creating the JsonObject from scratch
 ```